Access points

 Bildetekst hentes fra tittel i slideshow

-Walking on the path to Hønseby.
+Hiking the trail to Hønseby.
 Photo: Ingunn Ims Vistnes

 The quay at Hønseby.
 Photo: Ingunn Ims Vistnes